Psalms For Life

 Avenging God

-God wants to bless his people.
-But what if their politicians, police, and judges are thugs?
+God longs to bless his people.
+But what if their leaders, judges, and police are virulent thugs?
 God will assuredly take all such evildoers down.
-And in the meantime, he’ll bless his own.
+And in the meantime, he’ll stand by his own.

 YHWH, avenging God